 Mebane, Alexander, Darwin’s Creation Myth p.
 38, 39.

-So, when we look at nature with our eyes open we see it as "red in tooth and tong", we see barbaric violence, bizarre form, mind numbing ugliness, predatory competition, all mixed in with its beauty and elegance.
-The psychological diagnosis of the creator suggests deep trauma and schizophrenia.
+So, when we look at nature with our eyes open we see it as "red in tooth and tong", we see barbaric violence, bizarre form, mind numbing ugliness, violent predatory competition, parasitical attachment and attack all mixed in with its beauty and elegance.
+The psychological diagnosis of the creator based on this perspective would suggest deep trauma and schizophrenia.

 The bottom line is that for nature in this world we must consider another creative agency outside of God, one that is perverse and capable of being extreme, one that would think up a predatory competition system.
 Who might that be?